-The Agricultural and Extension Education Program prepares students for agricultural teaching, extension, production and technical agriculture positions, or other professional employment in government, industry or entrepreneurship where competence in communications and leadership are required.
-Each student has the opportunity to choose one of two areas of emphasis – agriculture teacher education or extension, leadership and communications.
+The Agricultural and Extension Education program will prepare you for agricultural teaching, extension, production and technical agriculture positions or other professional employment in government, industry or entrepreneurship where competence in communications and leadership is required.
+This program meets the needs of a growing industry, evidenced by high employment rates.